mbasaglia/glaxnimate/docs/docs/contributing/scripting/plugins.md

 Settings provide parameters to pass the invoked function.
 The user will be shown a dialog with all these settings before the script execution.

+If you need more advanced control over the dialog, see the [dialog example](examples.md#showing-a-dialog).

 They are defined as a JSON array os settings objects:

 | Name      | Required  | Type   | Description                                  |